 Letter Symbols for Quantities, ANSI Standard Y10.5-1968.

 A technical biography and photograph for each author may be included.
 The photo should be 2.54 centimeters (1 inch) wide by 3.18 centimeters (1.25 inches) high.
 The head and shoulders should be centered, and the photo should be flush with the left margin.
-The space required for the biographies and photos is included in the eight-page limit.
+Please note that biographies and photos are included in the page count.

 The first paragraph should begin with the author’s name (as it appears in the byline) and IEEE membership history.
 A place and/or date of birth may be included (list place, then date).
 Next, the author’s educational background is listed.
 The degrees should be listed with type of degree in what field, which institution, city, state, and country, and year the degree was earned.
 The author’s major field of study should be lower-cased.